-New technologies account for 25% of the orders being filled and shipped by Novomet.
-Most of these innovative production systems have no direct competition inside Russia, and many have no analogues in the world.
+New technologies account for 30% of the orders being filled and shipped by Novomet.
+Many of these innovative production systems have no analogs in the world.
 A good example of this is our PowerSave electrical submersible pumping (ESP) system, which delivers 25-30% higher efficiency than its closest competing system.
 This technology reduces the power it takes to produce oil—driving down total cost per barrel—and increases runlife by reducing ESP heat and vibration.

 We are committed to finding better, more efficient ways to extract hydrocarbons.
 That means engineering economical systems capable of harvesting the resources our competition considers unrecoverable.
-Our research and development (R&D) footprint extends from the CONNAS Multifunction Test Facility in Moscow, Russia—where ESPs were first developed in Russia shortly after the facility’s founding in 1950—to the Engineering and Technology Center in Perm, which houses several divisions of our Research and Development Department.
+Our research and development (R&D) footprint extends across multiple facilities in the Eastern and Western Hemispheres.

 We are currently engaged in our own R&D projects, and in projects for several major oil companies and manufacturers.
 R&D capabilities include: